ani-maiti/auto_tasks_agentic/README.md

-# Autonomous Code Generation Benchmark Results
+# Task execution by Code Generation Results

 This repository contains evaluation results for multiple open-source coding language models on a suite of **322 real-world file system and automation tasks**.